Las Grutas de Tolantongo: Hot Springs Resort Travel Tips

 Our #1 advice when visiting Las Grutas de Tolantongo is to arrive between Monday and Thursday.

-The price of visiting Las Grutas de Tolantongo can quickly add up, especially if you plan on staying for multiple days.
+The price of visiting Las Grutas de Tolantongo can quickly increase, especially if you plan to stay for multiple days.

-Below, we document all the costs associated with visiting the Las Grutas de Tolantongo resort complex.
+Below, we document all the costs of visiting the Las Grutas de Tolantongo resort complex.

 Entrance Tickets: 150 pesos/person/day